CodeMonkey-Mike/proud-of-mom-be/README.md

 b.
 By Homebrew

-Copy command line below paste it into your terminal window.
+Copy the command line below pastes it into your terminal window.

 ```
 brew cask install postgres